• Date and time: Thursday 12 June 2025, 12pm to Friday 13 June 2025, 5pm

 Recent years have seen a continued burgeoning of archival, curatorial and scholarly projects that account for artistic production and reception in varied international contexts, including the archive The Art of AIDS (2004-2020), examining Australia, South Africa, and the United States, and a series of large-scale survey exhibitions in Europe (2019-2024) that have largely cleaved to a Euro-American axis.
 Critics continue to call for analyses that complicate the divisions of ‘AIDS time’ to account for the varied pharmacological regimes of life under HIV/AIDS globally.
 So far, this work has had varied and uneven impact on curatorial and disciplinary practices, as the teaching of “art and the AIDS crisis” in Western universities still favours a handful of emblematic practices, and the dynamic relationships between artists, activists and public health workers remain under-examined.
 This conference asks, where do we go from here?
 What new approaches and methodologies might we need in order to connect stories of art and HIV between diverse times and spaces?
 Have artworks and artists already provided answers to questions that in some national contexts seem new, and in others, familiar and intractable?
 What new subjectivities are in formation, and how can the history of art and visual culture inform them now?

-Times/Room location will be updated closer to the event.
+Room locations will be confirmed closer to the conference date.

 Contact us